 Principle #3: Risk Tolerance

-This one is for investors and traders alike.
-It’s also multi-faceted.
-Risk can be defined as how much you're willing to invest or how long you're willing to hold a position before selling.
-Setting goals in both of those areas is critical to any investing or trading plan.
+This principle applies to both investors and traders and encompasses various factors.
+Risk tolerance can refer to the amount of money you're willing to invest or how long you're willing to hold a position before selling.
+Setting goals in both these areas is critical to any investing or trading plan.

 Once you know how much you can afford to invest, evaluate your appetite for risk.
-How much are you willing to lose or risk losing before pulling the plug on a trade or investment?
-This varies by the individual and is definitely affected by life circumstances.
+Determine how much you're willing to lose or risk losing before pulling out of a trade or investment.
+This varies by individual and is influenced by life circumstances.
 To make informed investment decisions, learn to separate your emotions from stock trading.
 While there's an element of chance involved in the stock market, using tools like Tickeron to analyze trades and investments based on data and science can help you set goals that align with your risk tolerance levels.

 Principle #4: Look for Undervalued Stocks

-A useful indicator of whether a company is undervalued or overvalued is the price/earnings (P/E) ratio.
-This number is a ratio of the company's earnings versus the price of their share price.
-Undervalued stocks typically have lower P/E ratios.
-The average PE on the S&P is 15.
+One useful indicator of whether a company is undervalued or overvalued is the price-to-earnings (P/E) ratio, which compares a company's earnings to its share price.
+Generally, undervalued stocks tend to have lower P/E ratios, with the average P/E on the S&P being 15.

 Principle #5: Respect Market Capitalization and Profit

-As for market capitalization, the price of a share is meaningless if there’s a limited number of shares on the market.
-This is particularly true with an IPO (initial public offering), where the share price was pre-set before trading was opened and only so many shares will be sold.
+When it comes to market capitalization, the significance of a share's price can be limited if the number of shares available for trading is restricted.
+This is particularly evident in an IPO (initial public offering), where the share price is predetermined before trading begins, and only a limited number of shares are sold.

-For more established companies, you’ll see a higher market capitalization is typically observed.
-For instance, let's take eBay as an example here.
-Their current share price is $50.68 with a market cap of $35.47 billion.
-Their trading volume is 6.343 million, telling me that the company is solidly established on the market.
+For established companies, a higher market capitalization is typically observed.
+For instance, let's take eBay as an example.
+Currently, eBay's share price is $50.68, and its market capitalization is $35.47 billion.
+The trading volume is 6.343 million, which indicates that the company has a strong presence in the market.

 Patterns and Consistency Lead to Investing Success